-Professor of Public Health Medicine in the Department of Public Health and Primary Care in the University of Cambridge.
+Professor of Public Health Medicine in the Department of Psychiatry in the University of Cambridge.

 Director of Cambridge Public Health

 Carol is a medically qualified epidemiologist and public health academic.
 She has pioneered the study of dementia in population.